codeplaysoftware/standards-proposals/affinity/cpp-20/dXXX1r0.md

 # Abstract

+This paper is the result of a request from SG1 at the 2018 San Diego meeting to split P0796: Supporting Heterogeneous & Distributed Computing Through Affinity [[35]][p0796] into two separate papers, one for the high-level interface and one for the low-level interface.
+This paper focusses on the high-level interface; a series of properties for querying affinity relationships and requesting affinity on work being executed. [[36]][pXXXX] focusses on the low-level interface; a mechanism for discovering the topology and affinity properties of a given system.

 This paper provides an initial meta-framework for the drives toward an execution and memory affinity model for C\+\+.
 It accounts for feedback from the Toronto 2017 SG1 meeting on Data Movement in C\+\+ [[1]][p0687r0] that we should define affinity for C\+\+ first, before considering inaccessible memory as a solution to the separate memory problem towards supporting heterogeneous and distributed computing.

 This paper proposes a series of executor properties which can be used to apply affinity requirements to bulk execution functions.